MathiasBeckius/csv2md/README.md

 # csv2md
-Convertert of CSV-formatted table to markdown equivalent
+Converter of CSV-formatted table to markdown equivalent.